A Girl Scout grows into a strong, independent, confident woman,

 Girl Scout Daisies have a special approach.

 There are many ways to be a Girl Scout!
-Girl Scout Pathways are how we describe all the wonderful ways that you can participate in Girl Scouts.
-Pathways can be combined any way that works for you, and Pathways give you the flexibility to explore the many ways Girl Scouting can be part of your life.
+Girl Scout Pathways are all the ways that you can participate in Girl Scouts.
+They can be combined any way that works for you...participate in one, two or all!

 Camp: Experience our day or resident camps during summer, winter or spring.

-Events: Participate in your town or area that are focused on a particular theme, such as the Girl to Girl Conference, Halloween Hikes or Math Moves U.
+Events: Participate in programming based on a particular theme, such as the Girl to Girl Conference, Halloween Hikes or Math Moves U.

 Series: Participate as a group in a series of sessions relating to a specific theme or purpose, such as a six-week video production project or a winter hiking club.